alliedvision/gst-vmbsrc/README.md

 # gst-vimbasrc
-This project contains a plugin to make cameras supported by Allied Vision Technologies Vimba API available as GStreamer sources.
+This project contains the official plugin to make cameras supported by Allied Vision Technologies Vimba API available as GStreamer sources.

 ## Building
 A CMakeLists.txt file is provided that should be used to build the plugin.
 For convenience this